Sparse hypergraphs: new bounds and constructions: Introduction

-holds for all $r>k\ge 2$ and $e\ge 3$.
-It is easy to see that (\ref{asymtotic}) implies the right hand sides of (\ref{63}), (\ref{363}) and (\ref{3r63}) since $\lf\log_2 e\rf=1$ for $e=3$.
-But there is still a gap from the conjectured value for $e\ge 4$.
+for arbitrary fixed $r\ge k+1=e\ge 3$.
 A recent paper of Solymosi and Solymosi \cite{smallcores} proved that $f_3(n,14,10)=o(n^2)$, which improves the result of (\ref{asymtotic}) for the special case $r=3$, $k=2$ and $e=10$.
-This is the first improvement of the asymptotic bound (\ref{asymtotic}) after the silence over ten years.
+This is the first improvement of the asymptotic bound (\ref{asymtotic}) in the silence over ten years.
+Finally, we remark that by \eqref{BESbound} it is easy to see that